How You are Helping Research

 Scottish Genetic Landscape Echoes the DNA of Past Kingdoms

-A study, including VIKING volunteer data, has found that the genetics of people across Scotland today still has similarities to distant ancestors.
+A study, including ORCADES and VIKING volunteer data, has found that the genetics of people across Scotland today still has similarities to distant ancestors.

 DNA can help predict life expectancy